October 7th, 2013 Headsman

 On this date in 1536, Italian nobleman Sebastiano de Montecuccoli was torn apart at the Place de la Grenette in Lyons for poisoning the dauphin Francis, heir to the French throne.

 Sebastiano de Montecuccoli was a knight from Ferrara who had arrived in France in the train of the Catherine de’ Medici when she was married off to the no. 2 French prince Henri.
 He was fast friends with the royal princes, but his proximity to the family horribly turned against him when the 18-year-old Francis played a game of tennis, then caught ill and dropped dead.
-The last thing poor Francis had done was play a game of tennis, then ask Montecuccoli for a glass of water.
+The last thing poor Francis had done was ask Montecuccoli for a glass of water.

 So just was in that glass of “water,” eh?